 - Minor children of foreign residents with rights to French healthcare may also benefit from their parents’ affiliation to La Sécu.

-- All other students will be able to register via the special foreign student service of the French health insurance system.
+- Other foreign students generally register via the special foreign student service of the French health insurance system.
+UK students should check whether they qualify for a UK Student GHIC and whether French registration is required for their situation.

 Asylum seekers and refugees